 1.1.2.
 The test is conducted according to the following procedure:

-(a) The test is conducted on the inner storage container and the interconnecting pipes between inner storage container and vacuum jacket before the outer jacket is mounted;
+(a) The test is conducted on the inner storage container and the interconnecting pipes pipe work between inner container and vacuum jacket before the outer vacuum jacket is mounted;

 (b) The test is either conducted hydraulically with water or a glycol/water mixture, or alternatively with gas.
 The container is pressurized to test pressure ptest at an even rate and kept at that pressure for at least 10 minutes;